ArbilGit/ante/content/docs/language.md

 Refinement types are an additional boolean constraint on a normal type.
 For example, we may have an integer type that must be greater than 5.
-This is written as `x: i32 & x > 5`.
+This is written as `x: i32 where x > 5`.
 These refinements can be written anywhere after a type is expected, and are mostly restricted to numbers or "uninterpreted functions."
 This limitation is so we can infer these refinements like normal types.
 If we instead allow any value